SpencerTeolis/cat_and_mouse/README.md

 ## mouse-sim-test.py

 This is a way to test the "mouse" movement without the camera input by being able to control the "cat" with a cursor.
+This file can be run without the Jetson hardware if you'd like to test it out yourself.